 Once you have sorted out what are your most and least important extensions, start deleting your least important extension and check your website speed.
 If you noticed a change in site speed, be sure to make a note of it.
 It is important to note the benchmark speed every time you install and uninstall a new extension.
 Continue deleting your unimportant extensions until you are only left with the extensions that you have deemed essential.
 After benchmarking the speed, you will see that your website should be running much faster.

-Now that we have established practices on how to conduct Magento 2 speed optimization for a desktop website, it is time to talk about how to speed up Magento 2 for a mobile website.
+Now that we have established practices on how to conduct Magento 2 speed optimization for a desktop website, it is time to talk about improving loading speed of Magento 2 mobile site.

 In our digital age, a mobile website has become more necessary than ever.
 If you do not have a mobile website, search engines will actually keep your website lower in rankings because your site will be considered outdated.